-- 5.1 All the Scheme Property of the Company must be invested in any or all of the following assets: transferable securities, money market instruments, derivatives, deposits and units in collective investment schemes, except that cash or near cash may be held for the pursuit of the Company's investment objectives or redemption of Shares or for the efficient management of the Company in accordance with its investment objectives or any other purpose reasonably regarded as ancillary to the investment objectives of the Company.
-From time to time the Company may have a higher than usual level of liquidity if the ACD considers that to be in the interests of Shareholders. - 5.2 The investment objectives and policy set out in paragraph 4 are subject to the limits on investment under the FCA Rules and as set out in this Prospectus.
-These limits are summarised below. - 5.3 The Company will not maintain an interest in immovable property or tangible movable property. - 5.4 Normally, the Scheme Property will be fully invested save for an amount to enable ready settlement of liabilities (including redemption of Shares) and efficient management of the Company both generally and in relation to its investment objectives and policy.
+- 5.1 All the Scheme Property of the Company must be invested in any or all of the following assets: transferable securities, money-market instruments, deposits and units in collective investment schemes, except that derivatives may be held for hedging purposes only, and cash or near cash may be held for the pursuit of the Company's investment objective or redemption of shares or for the efficient management of the Company in accordance with its investment objective or any other purpose reasonably regarded as ancillary to the investment objective of the Company.
+From time to time the Company may have a higher than usual level of liquidity if the ACD considers that to be in the interests of Shareholders. - The investment objective and policy set out in paragraph 4 are subject to the limits on investment under the FCA Rules and as set out in this Prospectus.
+These limits are summarised below.

+- 5.3 The Company will not maintain an interest in immovable property or tangible movable property. - Normally, the Scheme Property will be fully invested save for an amount to enable ready settlement of liabilities (including redemption of Shares) and efficient management of the Company both generally and in relation to its investment objective and policy.
 This amount will vary depending upon prevailing circumstances and although it would normally not exceed 30% of the total value of the Scheme Property, there may be times when the Investment Managers consider stock markets to be overpriced or that a period of instability exists which presents unusual risks.
 In such cases or during such periods, a higher level of liquidity may be maintained and, if considered prudent, the amount of cash or near cash instruments held would be increased.